Uniting Nesterov and Heavy Ball Methods for Uniform Global Asymptotic Stability of the Set of Minimizers: Introduction

-\item {\em Robustness to small perturbations:} Due to the well-posedness of the proposed hybrid uniting algorithm, we show, via numerical simulations, that the established UGAS property is robust to small perturbations in measurements of the gradient of $L$ \cite[Theorem~7.21]{65}; see Section \ref{sec:Examples}.
+\item {\em Well-posedness, existence of solutions, and robustness to small perturbations in measurements of $\nabla L$.} Nesterov's method can suffer from error accumulation, due to its velocity term \cite{flammarion2015averaging}.
+To overcome this issue, in Section \ref{sec:NonstronglyConvexNest} we prove well-posedness and existence of solutions for the proposed hybrid closed-loop algorithm.
+Due to such well-posedness, the established UGAS property is robust to small perturbations in measurements of \IfConf{$\nabla L$}{the gradient of $L$} \cite[Theorem~7.21]{65}.

-\item {\em A (hybrid) convergence rate preserving the rates of Nesterov's method and heavy ball:} In Sections \ref{sec:NonstronglyConvexNest} and \ref{sec:ProofMainResult} we show that our uniting algorithm attains a rate of $\frac{1}{(t+2)^2}$ for the global algorithm and $\exp \left(-(1-m)\psi t\right)$, where $m \in (0,1)$ and $\alpha > 0$ are such that $\psi := \frac{m\alpha\gamma}{\lambda} > 0$ and $\nu := \psi (\psi - \lambda) < 0$, for the local algorithm.
-Whereas the convergence rate $\frac{1}{t^2}$ for the HAND-1 algorithm in \cite{poveda2019inducing} holds only until the first reset, the algorithm we propose has a (hybrid) convergence rate that preserves the rates of the individual optimization algorithms for all (hybrid) time such that $t \geq 1$.
-In \IfConf{Fig. \ref{fig:NSCLargerZeta}}{Figure \ref{fig:NSCLargerZetaTR}} and Section \ref{sec:Examples}, our uniting algorithm is shown via numerical simulations\footnote{Code at \texttt{gitHub.com/HybridSystemsLab/UnitingTradeoff} } to have improved performance over the HAND-1 algorithm in \cite{poveda2019inducing}.